phwt/uplay-invisible-mode/README.md

     Enabled: True

     Change Rule Status (0 = Disable, 1 = Enable, -1 = Exit):

+### 3. Exit

 When you are done type in anything except `0` or `1` or just simply press the `X` button on top-right corner and the process will be terminated.

+### Notes

-Note: Don't enable before you launch the game or your game will not be able to launch.
+- Don't enable before you launch the game or your game will not be able to launch.
 And disable it before you close the game (for cloud synchronization)

-Enabling this will not instantly put you in offline mode.
+- Enabling this will not instantly put you in offline mode.
 It may took about 30s - 1m for you to be completely offline.
 Same for disabling it took about 30s - 1m to appear online again.